DiogoSantoss/ctf-writeups/lab2/secure_by_design.md

 A logical step is to try to enter with the admin nickname.
 However, the server prevents this by changing it to `fake-admin`.
 It's even possible to verify this by decoding the `user` key value and checking that it's the same whether the nickname is `admin` or `fake-admin`.
-To bypass this send a request with the cookie value forged equal to the base64 encoded value of `admin`.
+To bypass this send a request with the cookie value poisoned equal to the base64 encoded value of `admin`.
 ```python
 adminEncoded = base64.b64encode(b"admin").decode("utf-8")
 r = requests.get(URL, cookies={'user': adminEnded})